-Council currently has other financial assets in this category.
+Council currently has disaster funds, self insurance fund, and short term deposits in this category.

-Financial assets at fair value through comprehensive income Financial assets fair value through at comprehensive income are those that are designated as fair value through comprehensive income or are not classified in any of the other categories above.
+Financial assets at fair value through comprehensive income assets Financial fair value through at comprehensive income are those that are designated as fair value through comprehensive income or are not classified in any of the other categories above.